 ExamplesFolder, which currently only has a template mod and a few examples.

-Raw/Roomsfolder which has the original Eldritch room files with some modified for mEldritch
+Raw/Roomsfolder which has some of the original Eldritch room files that have been modified for mEldritch

-Raw/Configfolder, which has the original Eldritch Config files with some modified for mEldritch
+Raw/Configfolder, which has some of the original Eldritch Config files that have been modified for mEldritch

 Raw/Fontsfolder, which has the freesans10 truetype font and description needed to make the replacement font for the level editor

 Toolsfolder, which is the original Tools folder as distributed with Eldritch’s source code.
 In here, you’ll also find xmlmeshexport.py, which is Davids plugin for Blender 2.4x to export data in a format mMeshCompiler can understand, and EldritchXMLMeshExporter.py, which is my port of Davids plugin to Blender 2.6x and probably later.

 a mod is stored in a directory beneath

 Mods, with a file named